BILL NUMBER: S8221A

 primary ticket seller and placed on sale.

-Section 2 amends section 25.29 of the arts and cultural affairs laws in
+Section 2: Amends section 25.29 of the arts and cultural affairs laws in

 relation to a cap of 25 percent on service fees for tickets to live

-Section 3 adds an effective date.
+Section 3: Provides an effective date.

 Part E